 Anxiety Stopping You From Being A Fearless Speaker?

-While working with my private public speaking clients to get them prepared for their presentations, two common threads around anxiety have emerged.
+While working with public speaking coaching clients (geting them prepared for their presentations) two common threads around anxiety have emerged.

 I’ve watched time and again when presentation anxiety rears its ugly head, it impedes “memorizing” (I use this word liberally because I’m not a fan of memoized speeches/presentations) their speech.
 The capacity to first integrate their written content into short term memory is minimal and then to move what they have integrated to long term memory is worse.
 What I’ve learned is their anxiety blocks the ability to learn and remember.